 Breaking the News: Silencing the Media Under Martial Law

 An important feature of any democracy is the free circulation of information.
 For people to properly assess what is happening in the country, what their leaders are doing, and how all these affect them, they have the fundamental right to obtain and engage this information.
-Forms of media like the newspaper, radio, and the television play a vital role in ensuring that key information reaches the people.
+Forms of media like the newspaper, radio, and television play a vital role in ensuring that key information reaches the people.

 As they carry out their duty, journalists that report on the activities of government, businesses, and civil society may often expose errors and even wrongdoing by certain individuals and groups.
 This is also important to democracy: freedom of information also entails freedom to criticize.
 This allows citizens to make better choices when it comes to selecting their leaders, and it even challenges leaders to perform their duties better with competence and integrity, knowing they will be held accountable to their people for what they say and do.